 - What policy and regulatory support does the private sector need to scale up existing climate clean technologies?

-Vice-president of Strategy, GE Gas Power
+Head of Strategy at GE Gas Power

 The EU aims to intensify its efforts to mobilise private funding for the energy transition, while ensuring that such financial flows are consistent with the transition to a climateneutral future.
 Seen as the cornerstone for financing the European Green Deal, the EU Taxonomy is meant to be the guiding star for sustainable investment.
 With the first delegated acts on the table, sustainable finance is moving from theory to practice.
 The inclusion of natural gas and nuclear as a bridge to a cleaner energy system has been fuelling a heated debate in the EU, with stakeholder opinions largely divided.
 This came at a time of insecurity of supply and soaring energy prices exacerbated by the ongoing war in Ukraine.
 Moreover, the Commission’s plans to slash by two-thirds the consumption of Russian gas by the end of 2022 is currently paving the way to nuclear.